skalalab/cell-analysis-tools/docs/index.rst

 cell_analysis_tools
 ======================================

-This library aims to simplify single cell analysis of images.
+This library was developed for the Skala Lab at the Morgridge Institute for Reserach / University of Wisconsin-Madison to simplify single cell analysis of images.
 It contains many relevant functions used for  pre-processing, processing analyzing, loading and summarizing images.

 Dependencies